How to form an Irrigation Water Delivery District

 Curious how an IWDD will work in your neighborhood?
 Here’s a quick overview to help you understand if it’s the right move.

 - You choose who leads.
 Trustees are elected by you and your neighbors and can have different roles based on your IWDD's needs and bylaws.

 - You set the rules.
 You and your neighbors establish the bylaws based on the needs of your private irrigation system.

 - You’ll meet annually.
 Unless your bylaws state otherwise, trustees hold an open annual meeting to discuss budget needs for the next year, file necessary paperwork and schedule maintenance.

 - Funds come from your property taxes.
 They’re collected each year through your Maricopa County property assessments, and 100% of the funds collected remain with the IWDD.

 Explore the costs and benefits

-Your IWDD not only collects funds, it also coordinates maintenance and repairs in a timely manner.
+Your IWDD trustees not only collect funds, they also coordinate maintenance and repairs to the private neighborhood system in a timely manner.
 Other benefits of an IWDD include:

-- Eliminating the task of collecting funds from neighbors.
+- Eliminates the task of collecting funds door-to-door.